davidhen/social_care_open_data/rmds/README.md

 Contains the R markdown files

-To view rendereed (with plots) code - Look at each of the file with the .md extension
+To view rendered (with plots) code - Look at each of the files with the .md extension